 Pluralsight One Fund is a corporate advised fund at Silicon Valley Community Foundation, a 501(c)(3) public charity registered in the United States, EIN# 20-5205488.

 What are the plans for Pluralsight One investments?
-Pluralsight One’s first grant funded investment will begin in 2019.
-The full grant strategy, priority focus areas and annual grantmaking portfolios will be shared internally and on PluralsightOne.org.
+Pluralsight One's first grant funded investment began in 2019.
+The full grant strategy, priority focus areas and annual grantmaking portfolios has been shared internally and on PluralsightOne.org.

 I want to provide a volunteer opportunity for Pluralsight employees